 IRS Website Step-by-Step

-1. Keep this in mind: Be sure that the person applying online
+1. Keep this in mind: Be sure that the person applying

-located in the US or its territories.
+registering is located in the US or its territories.

 2. Go to the IRS Website here.

 3. Hover your pointer over the FILE tab on the menu, and go to the Popular section, where the “Employer Identification Number (EIN) option should be.
 Click on that.

 4. Even though we’ve covered many of the points in this article, please read the recommendations the IRS mentions before trying to fill the form, to avoid any issues down the line.

 5. Once that’s done, click on the “Apply Online Now” button below the three recommendations by the IRS.
 You will get a warning saying that the IRS can track and monitor your activity while you fill out the form, keep that in mind.